 The Biggest Trap: Cheap Hosting That Costs You Later

 Many Christian bloggers start with good intentions and a tight budget — and then choose a host based only on the lowest monthly number.
-The problem is that the hidden cost shows up later in forms like:
+The problem is that the hidden cost shows up later in forms like:- slow page loads that make readers leave

 - plugin conflicts and mysterious errors